Mon - Thur 7.30-15.30 Fri 7.30-14.00

 These processes can be mixed, the method can be varied but the fundamental concepts still apply.

 However, whatever method you choose you still have to consider that the key to success in cleaning circuit boards is similar to the success made with conformal coating.
+You need to match the cleaning process, the cleaning materials and the circuit board together.
+If you do this then this will give you the best results for cleaning the circuit board assembly.

 Want to find out more about cleaning?

+Nano-coatings are being used regularly to protect printed circuit board assemblies.
 This is because the material they are made of fluorinated polymers and these materials have very specialized properties that produce very different results to traditional conformal coatings.

 So, what are the unique properties of a Nano-coating?